MicrosoftDocs/visualstudio-docs/docs/javascript/create-application-with-vuejs.md

 ### Create a new ASP.NET Core project

-For this example, we use an empty ASP.NET Core Application (C#), but you can choose from a variety of projects and languages of your choice.
+For this example, you use an empty ASP.NET Core Application (C#).
+However, you can choose from a variety of projects and programming languages.

 #### Create an Empty project